agile-ts/documentation/docs/packages/core/features/state/Methods.md

 ## `setKey()`

-Assigns a new Key/Name to our State.
+Use `setKey()` to assign a new key/name to a State.
 ```ts {1}
 MY_STATE.setKey("newKey");
 MY_STATE.key; // Returns 'newKey'
 ```

 ### ❓ Why a Key
-We recommended giving each State an unique Key.
+We recommended giving each State a unique Key.
-I promise you, it has only advantages.
+I promise you, it has only advantages. <br/>
+Some of them are listed below:
 - helps us during debug sessions
 - makes it easier to identify a State
 - no need for separate persist Key